lawun330/sannie-bot/README.md

 - The _notebooks_ folder contains the jupyter notebooks used to develop and document the progress.
 - The _spreadsheets_ folder contains the exported spreadsheets.
 - The _db_ folder contains the DynamoDBLocal database and related files.
-- The _webscraper_ folder contains the main pythonscript to perform the webscraping.
+- The _webscraper_ folder contains the main Python script to perform the webscraping.
+    - During development, I recommend you to check _notebooks_ instead because the main script is not always updated.
 - The _pyproject.toml_ file contains the project dependencies and settings for a ruff check.

 *Note that you may have to install libraries and modules.*